ortizdevonaire/open-sourced-interview-process/README.md

 **For Recruiters:**

 - Leverage the Cockroach Labs interview process and questions for your company’s hiring process.
-If you would like access to the curveball questions or rubrics, please reach out direct to recruiting@cockroachlabs.com, and we will be happy to share them with you.
+If you would like access to the curveball questions or rubrics, please reach out directly to recruiting@cockroachlabs.com and we will be happy to share them with you.

 - Contributions to the Cockroach Labs Interview Process are welcomed and encouraged!
 Please see Contributing to the Interview Process Guide below.